GRADUATE STUDENT TRAINING AND TRAVEL SCHOLARSHIPS

 - Required Application Structure:

-- Applicant name, faculty member name and conference name
+- Applicant name, faculty member name and conference/course name.

 - 300-400 word abstract of the project that will be presented at the professional conference or that will be benefited by attending the specified course.
 This abstract should clearly identify hypothesis to be tested and results (known or anticipated) and address significance.

 - A separate paragraph in which the applicant addresses how this opportunity will enhance career training with an emphasis on relevance to cancer and relevance to future career goals and/or scientific goals.

 - For the electronic submission, the iteam to upload should include (all combined into 1 file):

 - One page application.

 - Faculty advisor letter(s) of support.
 Once you submit your electronic application, you advisor will receive an automated email asking for this letter and requirements from Qualifications/Restrictions section above.
-This letter should include a statement describing the cancer-related nature of the conference the trainee will attend and specifically address student ownership of the research to be presented or that will be benefited by attending the course.
+This letter should include a statement describing the cancer-related nature of the conference or course the trainee will attend and specifically address student ownership of the research to be presented or that will be benefited by attending the course.

 - Cancer-relevance of the project

 - Impact the award will have on the development of the trainee.
 This can include the productivity/accomplishments of the trainee.